Tight bounds on recurrence time in closed quantum systems: Introduction

 \section{Introduction}

-A state of a closed quantum system evolving under a Hamiltonian $H$ in a finite-dimensional Hilbert space will eventually return arbitrarily close to its initial configuration after a sufficiently long time.
-This follows from the Poincaré recurrence theorem~\cite{Poincare1890,CornfeldFominSinai1982}, which applies to a broad class of dynamical systems, including closed quantum systems~\cite{ReccTheorem1950}.
+A state of a closed quantum system evolving under unitary evolution induced by a Hamiltonian operator $H$ in a finite-dimensional Hilbert space will eventually return arbitrarily close to its initial configuration after a sufficiently long time.
+This follows from the Poincaré recurrence theorem~\cite{Poincare1890,CornfeldFominSinai1982}, which applies to a broad class of dynamical systems, including closed quantum systems~\cite{ReccTheorem1950, schulman}.
 In generic cases, the recurrence (or Poincaré) time is expected to scale exponentially with the Hilbert-space dimension $d$, $t_{\mathrm{rec}} \sim e^{d}$.
 Previous works have provided physical arguments for this scaling (cf.~\cite{peres}) and estimated recurrence times under additional assumptions on the initial states or Hamiltonians~\cite{AverageRec,alvaro-recurrence,experimental1,Kac1943}.
 However, these approaches either (i) lack mathematical rigor, as they do not prove specific scaling relations for $t_{\mathrm{rec}}$; (ii) apply to restricted classes of states or random Hamiltonians; or (iii) address recurrence statistics averaged over long times, rather than the \emph{first} recurrence event---which is of primary physical significance given the astronomical time scales involved.
+A complementary, model-specific line of work concerns revivals and collapse--revival phenomena in concrete systems, such as the Jaynes--Cummings model and interacting bosonic systems including confined Bose gases and two-site Bose--Hubbard dynamics~\cite{JaynesCummings1963,Pitaevskii1997,VekslerFishman2015}.
+These effects may be viewed as particularly regular and physically accessible manifestations of quantum recurrence, but their analysis relies on special features of the underlying models and therefore does not by itself provide general rigorous bounds on the first recurrence time.

-This lack of of rigorous quantitative understanding of recurrence time is unsatisfactory due to ubiquitous nature of recurrence (it was experimentally demonstrated in suitably crafted many-body setting in \cite{expRECC}) and the role it plays in various areas, including foundations of quantum statistical mechanics \cite{StatMech2016}, phenomenology of circuit complexity in chaotic many-body dynamics \cite{BrownSuskind2017,complexityREVIEW,OKHH2024} and its (conjectured) relation to quantum description of black holes and wormholes within AdS-CFT correspondence \cite{BHexp2020}.
+This lack of rigorous quantitative understanding of recurrence time is unsatisfactory due to ubiquitous nature of recurrence (it was experimentally demonstrated in a suitably crafted many-body setting in \cite{expRECC}) and the role it plays in various areas, including the foundations of quantum statistical mechanics \cite{StatMech2016}, the phenomenology of circuit complexity in chaotic many-body dynamics \cite{BrownSuskind2017,complexityREVIEW,OKHH2024} and its (conjectured) relation to quantum description of black holes and wormholes within AdS-CFT correspondence \cite{BHexp2020}.
 The purpose of this work is to clarify and advance precise understanding of recurrence phenomena in quantum mechanics.

 We first prove unconditional and deterministic upper bounds on the recurrence time, $t_{\text{rec}}\lesssim \texit(\ep) (\frac{1}{\ep})^d $, where $d$ is the dimension of the system, $\ep$ is the size of the neighborhood (measured in trace distance), and $\texit(\ep)$ is the time the system needs to leave the $\ep$-neighborhood of the initial pure state.
 Assessing the escape time requires solving the \emph{inverse quantum speed limit} problem - i.e. finding an upper bound on the time system needs to depart from the $\ep$-neighborhood of the initial state $\psi_0$ (in the standard quantum speed limit \cite{MandelstamTamm1945} one typically is interested in finding a \emph{lower} bound on this time).
 We give partial solution to this problem, showing that under mild assumptions $\texit(\ep)\approx \ep/\sqrt{\Delta(H^2)}$, where $\Delta(H^2)=\langle (H-\langle H\rangle)^2 \rangle $ is the Hamiltonian variance computed on the initial state.